Skip to main content

 What determines the cost of conventional disinfection?

-• Waste disposal: remnants and empty containers.
+• Waste disposal: residues and empty containers.

 These costs are not always visible in the direct purchase price, but do count in the total cost of the disinfection process.